 While the superannuation rules continue to change, a trust provides a flexible structure to accumulate long term wealth with tax benefits.
 Consider accumulating funds both in your super fund and also within your trust.
 Unlike your superannuation fund, your trust doesn’t have any rules about when you can access the funds.
 This can provide for an early retirement prior to gaining access to your super fund monies.

-Flexible and estate planning
+Flexible estate planning using a trust

 Most family trust deeds are flexible in their operation and can provide for good estate management.
 This can allow assets to benefit generations without the need for ownership to change from one individual to the next.